 1. Less social

 Having a sibling opens one to the possibility of sharing and caring.
 The National Survey of Families and Households data showed that the adults who grew up without siblings had less social activities than those who had siblings during their growing up years.
 They also participated differently in sports and school-related activities (2).
+Being less social may also lead to difficulty in making friends.

 2. Lesser interaction with relatives